jfieberg/Stats4EcologistsFiles/README.md

 - slides contains slides for the course
 - FW8051Data includes data for the course
-- CodeTemplates contains templates (.R and .Rmd) to completing various exercises
+- CodeTemplates contains templates (.R and .Rmd) for completing various exercises

 I would encrouage you to create other folders on your local copy (not to be pushed to github):